Better Understand Communities

 Get to the Human Side of Data

-Dig into the dynamics of people, organizations, and communities with the Social Science Analytics specialization of Utica College’s Master of Science in Data Science.
+Dig into the dynamics of people, organizations, and communities with the Social Science Analytics specialization of Utica University’s Master of Science in Data Science.

 Work alongside a faculty of data science practitioners with decades of experience and benefit from a 100-percent online program that fits your personal and professional life.